hornet-gt/hornet/docs/CodeConvetions.md

     - Doxygen comment must be done only in `.hpp` files
     - Take care of code alignment to make the code more readable
     - Use whether possible the `std` library
+    - Do not use `Boost` library
+    - Struct/Class variable members should be ordered by size

 * **C++ Modernize**